2010 BAC Returning Student Grant

 The BAC does not maintain a list of preferred lenders.
 Potential borrowers are encouraged to research all available options before choosing a lender.
 For more information and a list of private alternative loans please visit: http://www.finaid.org/loans/privateloan.phtml.

-Students interested in applying for an alternative loan must provide lenders with a Self-Certification Form available from the Department of Education at: http://ifap.ed.gov/dpcletters/attachments/GEN1001A-AppSelfCert.pdf.
+Students interested in applying for an alternative loan must provide lenders with a Self-Certification Form.

-The BAC is approved by the Higher Education Coordinating Board's State Approving Agency for enrollment of those eligible to receive benefits under Title 38 and Title 10, of the U.S. Code to authorize veteran's benefit programs for the degree programs currently offered.
+The BAC is approved by the Higher Education Coordinating Board's State Approving Agency for enrollment of those eligible to receive benefits under Title 38 and Title 10, of the U.S. Code to authorize veteran's benefit programs for all degree programs currently offered, as well as the Landscape Institute certificate programs.